Jacudibu/rusty_space/docs/raw_resources/asteroids.md

 asteroid inside them.
 Asteroids float through the sector, spawning at one edge and moving slowly to the other, at which point they despawn and respawn after a set interval.
 Fully mining an asteroid will also make it despawn, although it will respawn at the same time and position it would have done if it wasn't harvested.
-This means the total amount of asteroids / minerals available per sector is limited, which should become noticeable during the late-mid game.*
+This means the total amount of asteroids / minerals available per sector is limited, which should become noticeable during the late-mid game, where sectors might be immediately cleared of any asteroids starting to float through them.*

 Scientifically, Asteroids can be classified into 3 overarching Types: C, M and S. Would be fun if we could have all three of them to some degree.